Copenhagen, Denmark

 29

 Copenhagen has transformed in the past decade, emerging as a "must-stop" destination in Europe.
-Fine dining, natural wines, and its reputation as an environmentally friendly city have earned Copenhagen top billing from foodies, oenophiles, students, and those seeking refuge in "the happiest country in the world."
+Fine dining, natural wines, and its reputation as an environmentally friendly city have earned Copenhagen top billing from foodies, oenophiles, students, and those seeking refuge in one of "the happiest countries in the world."
 Despite playing host to more than 600,000 residents, Copenhagen retains an old-world, small-village feel, with more bicycles than cars traveling its streets.
-In what's widely considered to be Europe's safest capital city, students discover an endless array of cultural activities, history, architecture, and more.
+In what's widely considered Europe's safest capital city, students discover an endless array of cultural activities, history, architecture, and more.

 CIEE wants all our students to feel welcomed, supported, and empowered to succeed while studying abroad.
 Local CIEE staff have provided details about conditions and cultural attitudes that students with specific identities might encounter in Copenhagen.